Effects of attractive inter-particle interaction on cross-transport coefficient between mass and heat in binary fluids: Model and Analysis

 \section{Model and Analysis}

-We consider a macroscopic nonequilibrium system where several fluxes are induced by thermodynamic forces.
-As the fluxes, we consider the mass flux($\bm{J}_1(t)$) and the heat flux($\bm{J}_{q}(t)$).
-To discriminate the different fluxes, we use the subscript $i$ and express the $i$-th flux as $\bm{J}_i$.
-We express the thermodynamic force which is conjugate to the $i$-th flux as $-\bm{X}_i$ The fluxes at a given point of space and at a given time are written as
+To provide a strategy of analysis, before presenting simulation details, let us consider a macroscopic non-equilibrium three-dimensional system where several fluxes are induced by thermodynamic forces.
+To discriminate the different fluxes, we use the subscript $i$ and express the $i$-th macroscopic flux as $\bm{J}_i$.
+We express the thermodynamic force, which is conjugate to the $i$-th flux as $-\bm{X}_i$.
+The fluxes at a given position $\bm{r}$ and a given time $t$ are generally given as functionals of the thermodynamic force as